12th Ave | 11th Ave | 10th Ave |

 "De Duva" that briefly tricked me into thinking

-I could speak Danish.
+I could understand Danish.

 240: